brenttheisen/calliope/cassandra-handler/README.md

         "compaction" = "{'class' : 'LeveledCompactionStrategy'}", "replicate_on_write" = "false", "caching" = "all")

    where 'test' is the keyspace in cassandra.
 The above query also creates a column family in cassandra if does not exist.

+   *Note: By default hive tries to use cassandra running on localhost at port 9160.*
+   *To change these specify **cassandra.host** and **cassandra.port** in the SerDeProperties while creating a table.*
+   *Hive connects to the specified cassandra instance for further queries to the table.*

 To create a keyspace that does not exist in cassandra execute the following query